sambev/ircbot/README.md

 Setup instructions:

 1. Install dependencies with `pip install -r requirements.txt`.
-2. create a config.cfg file with keys for wolfram and rottentomatoes.
+2. create a config.cfg file with keys for 'wolfram' and 'rottentomatoes' sections.*
 3. create a files directory with messages.json and user_info.json inside of it.
 4. create a log directory for the log files.

+*your config file should be in the standard cfg/ini format http://en.wikipedia.org/wiki/INI_file#Example.

 If you don't have pip, use easy install or apt-get to get it